WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The Toucan is a passive mob.
 It is part of the bird family.
 It spawns anywhere in the Overworld.
-The Toucan can not be tamed.
+The Toucan cannot be tamed.

 ## Squirrel
 <div style="display: flex; align-items: center;">